RomeritoCamposProjetos/Web2024/slides/16_ORMS_Extestion/15_flask-sqlalchemy.md

 ---
 ## Instalação

-- A instalação do flask-SQLAlchemy é feita como a serguir:
+- A instalação do Flask-SQLAlchemy é feita como a seguir:

 ```shell
 pip install flask-sqlalchmey